elevateforhumanity/fix2/docs/reports/DEPLOYMENT_SUCCESS.md

 ## 🔗 Bridge Integration

-### For Durable.co Website
+### For  Website

-Add this script to your Durable.co custom code:
+Add this script to your  custom code:

 ```html
 <script